winks/f5n.org/content/about.md

-This is an example of a WordPress page.

-Just kidding, but it's been a while that I've written an about page.
-None of them were decent or funny.
-But I won't stop writing one every few years.

-### About the author

 This is the website of Florian Anderiasch, a Software Developer from Munich, Germany.
 Hi!

+### About the author

-I'm going to spare you the details, but most of my time is spent building web applications or other software, poking servers, creating open source software, playing games or ranting.
+I'm going to spare you the details, but most of my time is spent building web applications or other software, poking servers, fixing open source software, playing games, or ranting.
 I rant a lot.

-Around fifteen years ago I would have written "About the webmaster".

-In the late nineties I might have written "wEbMaSTeR".
-Well, maybe I did.
-The times they are a-changing.
-I'm also not wearing any online gaming clan tag in front of my nick anymore, nor coding in VB5 or using AOL.

 The first webpage I put up (on geocities probably) in the summer of '98 started a career of creating web apps, enjoying server-side scripting languages and loathing javascript.

-In 2011 I wrote:

-> Nowadays I code PHP for a living, use Java and Python for fun, trying to wrap
-> my head around Ruby, C, Lua and Scala, use bash when I need to and write
-> Javascript when I'm forced to.
-I've also got a degree in Computer Science from
-> [Ludwig-Maximilians-Universit&auml;t M&uuml;nchen][lmu].
+I studied Computer Science at [Ludwig-Maximilians-Universit&auml;t M&uuml;nchen][lmu] ages ago.

+I like programming languages, as can be seen in this post, where I use 20 different ones to solve the [Advent of Code 2020][aoc2020].

+2021 version:

+> I'm writing a mix of Java, C++, and Erlang in my day job.

-In 2014 I wrote:
+In 2018 I wrote:

-> The degree's still there, but apart from that I'm writing mostly Python and Lua
-> these days, using a lot more Puppet than is healthy for my sanity, only
-> occasionally work with PHP, even less with JavaScript (whew) and am not
-> actively working on learning new languags, although coming back to Haskell
-> once in a while, played with Racket for a few weeks and on my to-do list as of
-> summer 2014 are: Go, Rust and Julia, maybe Idris.
-I actually learned a little
-> Ruby in the last year and while not perfect, I see some strengths now.
+> I'm not a fan of Go anymore (except for small monitoring checks) and I've been
+> doing C++ since December and I'm actually enjoying it.
+Not as good as Rust,
+> but a fun new thing for me.

 In 2016 I wrote: